reugn/gravity/README.md

 assertEquals(17, res);
 ```

-Load patterns from a CSV file and use Trie matcher:
+Load patterns from a CSV file and use the Trie matcher:
 ```java
 InputStream patterns_is = Utils.readResource("/patterns.csv");
 List<Pattern> patterns = Patterns.fromCSV(patterns_is, Filters::specialChars);